safl/chplforpyp-docs/docs/source/basics.rst

 |    :language: python                          | |    :language: c                                 |
 +-----------------------------------------------+-+-------------------------------------------------+

-And if you you like to structure your code, Chapel has neat means for doing so.
+And if you like to structure your code, Chapel has neat means for doing so.

 +-----------------------------------------------+-+-------------------------------------------------+
 | Python                                        | | Chapel                                          |